 - and solar changes.(Zimbler MS, Kokoska MS & Thomas JR, 2012, p.
 1)

-The age-related facial shape change is similar in both sexes until around age 50.
-Afterward, the effects of aging are more drastic in women (Windhager S, Mitteroecker P, Rupić I, et al., 2019, p.1).
+Facial shape changes related to aging are similar in both sexes until around age 50, after which they become more pronounced in women.
+(Windhager S, Mitteroecker P, Rupić I, et al., 2019, p.1)

 Signs of Youth

-The youthful face is characterized by a diffuse, balanced distribution of superﬁcial and deep fat, which confers a well-rounded 3-D topography that is delineated by a series of arcs and convexities.
+The youthful face is characterized by a balanced distribution of superficial and deep fat that creates a well-rounded 3D topography defined by a series of arcs and convexities.

 In profile, three primary arcs are the most definitive features of youth: